godders/pockettype-keycaps/README.md

 ![Internal clips](pockettype_keycap_section.png)

-Personally I like print them on a textured plate with PETG to give them a nice texture.
+Personally I like to print them on a textured plate with PETG to give them a nice texture.

 ## Post Processing